Projects & Collaborations

 For the exhibition, Laura is joined by synaesthetic artist Karina Fraser as she presents stunning new paintings in response to and inspired by the Enid project at all stages of development.
 Oil paint, a traditional medium, has been pushed beyond the technical abilities of what is deemed possible, recommended or usual.
 This echoes the context of Yes! using pedals, speakers, and studio effects to create an entirely different sound to that of the instruments in their purest state.
 The pigment takes its own form, running across the canvas and splitting as the solvent evaporates, leaving pigment traces where they lie.

-Yes! by Enid, the album, a film of the original performance and art exhibition will be at West End Centre, Aldershot from 06.09 till 23.09 with a private-viewing and performance on 14.09 with a limited run of vinyls through Not Clean records.
+Yes! by Enid, the album, a film of the original performance and art exhibition has been displayed at University of the Creative Arts, Surrey, Aldershot's West End Centre and South Hill Park, Bracknell with a limited run of vinyls through Not Clean records.

 Windows Into The Past, Rushmoor Heritage Trail

 As the world began to reopen between covid lockdowns, Rushmoor Borough Council commissioned several artists to produce works relating to buildings of heritage within the borough for the inaugural heritage trail.
 Karina created works relating to Rushmoor's musical heritage on the site of Aldershot's first music hall in the 1800s which later became the go-to Saturday haunt of a secondhand record shop.
 Works focused on Rushmoor cult bands Mega City Four, Reuben and Hundred Reasons, who broke into the mainstream from the hotbed of talent that Farnborough represented in the 80s-00s.

 Parachute For Gordo